-The West Virginia Consumers Sales and Service Tax Law contains a number of citations which arguably are not true expenditures but have been implicitly codified to improve clarification of the Law.
-This category includes sub-groups of federally mandated exemptions, model sales tax components, provisions to avoid double taxation, revenue transfer mechanisms, and items that most if not all other states exempt.
+The West Virginia Consumers Sales and Service Tax Law contains a number of citations that arguably are not true expenditures but have been implicitly codified to improve clarification of the Law.
+This category includes sub-groups of federally mandated exemptions, model sales tax components, provisions to avoid double taxation, and business input exemptions.